Key account plan one pager

 A key account plan is essential to identify opportunities, improve client relationships, grow revenue, create value and reduce risk.
 But who’s got time for that?
+The reality is most of us are too lost in the daily grind to give account planning the attention it deserves.
+Until now.

 Because I know you're short on time, how does a one page account plan sound?
 One that's designed for maximum impact but doesn't take over your entire life.
 Pretty good, right?